Dr. Rajkumar

 Rajkumar entered the film industry after his long stint as a dramatist with Gubbi Veeranna's Gubbi Drama Company, which he joined at the age of eight before he got his first break as a lead in the 1954 film Bedara Kannappa.
 He went on to work in over 205 films essaying a variety of roles and excelling in portraying mythological and historical characters in films such as Bhakta Kanakadasa (1960), Ranadheera Kanteerava (1960), Satya Harishchandra (1965), Immadi Pulikeshi (1967), Sri Krishnadevaraya (1970), Bhakta Kumbara (1974), Mayura (1975), Babruvahana (1977) and Bhakta Prahlada (1983).
 13 of his films have received National Film Award for Best Feature Film in Kannada (Rajat Kamal) within a span of 15 years from 1954 to 1968.
 17 of his films have received Karnataka State Film Awards in five different categories.

 Trained in classical music during his theatre days, Rajkumar also became an accomplished playback singer.
 He mostly sang for his films since 1974.
 The songs Yaare Koogadali, Huttidare Kannada, Hey Dinakara, Hrudaya Samudra, Manikyaveena and Naadamaya became widely popular.
 For his rendition of the latter song, he was awarded the National Film Award for Best Male Playback Singer.

 He is the only Indian actor to be awarded the Kentucky Colonel, the highest honour bestowed by the Commonwealth of Kentucky in the United States.
-Well known for his highly disciplined and simple lifestyle in both personal and professional fronts, Rajkumar was also an avid Yoga, Pranayama, and Carnatic music performer.
+Well known for his highly disciplined and simple lifestyle both personally and professionally, he was also an avid Yoga, Pranayama, and Carnatic music performer.
 In 2000, he was kidnapped from his farmhouse at Gajanur by Veerappan and was released after 108 days.
 He died of cardiac arrest at his residence in Bangalore on 12 April 2006 at the age of 76.
 His eyes were donated as per his last wish.